Collision Checking

 You will implement the get_axes

-Step 2c: Separating Axis Theorem for Two Polygons
+Task 2c: Separating Axis Theorem for Two Polygons

-We will be modifying the FIRST case in the separating_axis_thm
+We will be modifying the first case in the separating_axis_thm

 function.